Facets-cloud/Readme-Documentation/docs/Features and Guides/resources/locking-a-resource.md

 ***

-## How it Works for Critical Resources
+## How It Works for Critical Resources

 ### For Critical Resources